typicalday/dogen-firebase-extensions/dogen-ap/PREINSTALL.md

+# How do I install it?

+IMPORTANT: This extension has requirements that must be met before installation.

+Follow the installation steps from the [Getting Started Docs](https://www.dogen.io/docs/getting-started).

 # What does it do?

 Dogen is a no-code CMS web client which manages any data structure out of the box.
 For more details, please visit the [Dogen website](https://dogen.io).

-# How do I install it?

-For the latest installation details and requirements, please visit the [Getting Started Docs](https://www.dogen.io/docs/getting-started).

 # How will this affect my Google billing?